saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/voidShipmentLabel.md

-Reset the ShipmentRouteSegment entity for the Shipment.
+## Reset the ShipmentRouteSegment entity for the Shipment.

+One of the use case for this services is, when user wants to manually get shipping label, before retry, first clear previous shipping label details.
+The other case, is when we modify Shipment Package after it was packed, once package contents are modified we have to void previous shipping label and get new one.

 ```
     public static Map<String, Object> voidShipmentPackageLabel(DispatchContext dctx, Map<String, Object> context) {